Code-Institute-Submissions/Worlds-most-amazing-memory-game/README.md

 ## Wireframes:

 I've used cacoo.com to do a mockup of the website design in black and white.
-There is a wireframe design for desktop tablet and mobile. https://cacoo.com/diagrams/vlU8XtYRdlYiqKoW/B4C8B.
+First I started by doing a very basic wireframe design for desktop tablet and mobile just to get a better understanding of how all the elements were going to look on the page. https://cacoo.com/diagrams/vlU8XtYRdlYiqKoW/B4C8B.